 Managing a bike rental shop isn’t a whole lot different from managing anything else.
-It has its successes and shortfalls, it has tough customers and curious tourists, and there are always going to be good employees and bad employees.
-All in all it is pretty simple yet challenging.
+It has its successes and shortfalls, it has tough customers and curious tourists, and there is always going to be a mix of good employees and bad employees.
+All in all, it is pretty simple yet challenging.
 There are also major sins of bike shops that you need to know about.
 Bicycle rentals can be really fun if you know how to manage them!
 The first thing that you need to do is think of an amazing business name!

-As a manager I am basically given a budget that allots certain funds to certain aspects of the business.
+As a manager, I am basically given a budget that distributes certain funds to certain aspects of the business.
 I can spend so much on parts and on retail items.
-I can spend other money on employees or shop functions so in this regard it is really just a color by number.
+I can spend other money on employees or shop functions so in this regard, it is really just color by number.
 Don’t run out of colors and your picture looks just fine.

 The majority of your money will be spent on paying for your space and employees.
-Second most will be spent on replacement parts including tubes and tires because no matter what it seems that things are always breaking and will keep on doing so!
+Second most will be spent on replacement parts including tubes and tires because no matter what it seems, things are always breaking and will keep on doing so!

 Startup costs for tools and a fleet of bicycles are relatively high.
-I think it cost $175,000 to open the place I work at and we managed to pay that off over the course of 3 years so now whatever we take in comes directly back to us, so profits are flowing in nicely.
+I think it costs around $175,000 to open the place I work and we managed to pay that off over the course of 3 years.
+Now whatever we take in comes directly back to us, so profits are flowing in nicely.
 A bicycle rental service can earn you a lot of money, although it also requires a lot of starting investment.
 A good business name will also take you to new heights, think of something catchy!

-Rental shops across the world are after one market, tourists.
+Bicycle Rentals shops across the world are after one market, tourists.
 All local people already have their own bikes so we go about competing for all the new business that comes into the city.
-Luckily I live and work in one of the most bike friendly cities in America so tourists are already interested when they get here.
+Luckily I live and work in one of the most bike-friendly cities in America so tourists are already interested when they get here.
 There are also some great bike share programs that they can check out!

-We budget for marketing opportunities but really with how the economy is right now we haven’t had to use them.
+We budget for marketing opportunities but really with how the economy is right now, we haven’t had to use them.
 We have a great location and I send one of the employees around to all the local hotels with flyers and they pass them on to the guests.
-All the hotels love to accommodate their guests with fun ideas on how to spend their time so it is of mutual benefit with the only cost falling on us to keep them stocked with flyers; better than spending $2000 for a local paper ad.
+All the hotels love to accommodate their guests with fun ideas on how to spend their time.
+It is also of mutual benefit with the only cost falling on us to keep them stocked with flyers; better than spending $2000 for a local paper ad.
 If you ever wanted to use cargo bikes instead of delivery trucks, that is a great alternative too.

 Getting past the language barriers and customs is pretty easy albeit the interactions aren’t very long.
 Making sure to lay out the ground rules and explain the liability waiver is really important.
 If something were to go wrong it is of the utmost importance to cover your assets.

 The bike worked fine when they left so now I have to put the bike in the stand and try to determine what happened and what I can charge them for.
-It is really important not to be shy about these things or else the guests will run over you.
+It is really important not to be shy about these things or else the guests (Bike owners) will run over you.
 I’m not saying all guests are this way but the tendency is to not want to pay for anything extra.
 Try to be better than the other bike shops!

-It is important to also provide a good experience for future guests.
+It is very important to also provide a good experience for future guests.
 The only way you can do this is by either bearing the brunt of the cost yourself or understanding what negligence looks like and charging the party responsible.
 In order to make money, you need to take the extra steps.

-I point them to the parks and shops.
-For the more enthusiastic riders I keep a book of long rides handy so I can explain and show some of our premier road routes.
+I point the guests/tourists to the parks and shops.
+For the more enthusiastic riders, I keep a book of long rides handy so I can explain and show some of our premier road routes.
 I like talking to new and interesting people.
 I like that brief exchange when the business part is over and I find out why they are here and what they are interested in.
-As a rental shop we are bringing one of the main comforts of home travel directly to new people in a new place.
+As a rental shop, we are bringing one of the main comforts of home travel directly to new people in a new place.

 People often express their gratitude when they return the bikes and we get to find out how they spent their time, sometimes you even make money from this.
-It is really amazing to see what they liked or what wasn’t worth the hype so we can build a mental catalogue of where to send the next group, this never stops being exciting.
+It is really amazing to see what they liked or what wasn’t worth the hype so we can build a mental catalog of where to send the next group, this never stops being exciting.

 First I suggest setting up a dealer account with the tool and bike distributors in your area, this will allow you to get the necessary tools at wholesale rates.
 Getting parts and tools wholesale will be very important in keeping costs low.
-Another good place to get tools is estate or garage sales.
+Another good place to get tools is through the estate or garage sales.
 Bike maintenance and repairs are going to be of the utmost importance.

 It is important to keep parts stocked before they break so you don’t have to wait for the turnaround from your distributor.
-Part delivery can often take a week and in that time you have bike that is just sitting around not making money for you.
+Part delivery can often take a week and in that time you have bikes that are just sitting around and not making money for you.
 Be sure to have some sort of repair system where you diagnose and complete repairs in an orderly and timely fashion.

-In my shop we use tickets where we write initial diagnosis down right away in case we can’t get to it that day.
+In my shop, we use tickets where we write the initial diagnosis down right away in case we can’t get to it that day.
 Then we go back and do a further inspection and make the repair.
 We then remove the ticket and put the bike back on the floor when we are done.
-Ideal turnaround for a repair is 2 days max although that can exceed sometimes too.
-I can understand if employees get busy or if we are waiting on parts but I cannot tolerate repairs that are piling up.
+The ideal turnaround for a repair is 2 days max although that can exceed sometimes too.
+I can understand if employees get busy or if we are waiting on parts but I cannot tolerate repairs that are piling up for no unnecessary reasons.

 It is in your best interest to check the bikes each morning before they go out so you know you are giving the guest a quality experience.
 However, repairs become pretty easy after a while because they seem to happen so frequently.
 If you are worried about not being able to do certain repairs there are plenty of online and print resources available.

-I also recommend Sutherland’s 7th edition catalogue to look up compatibility issues with components.
+I also recommend Sutherland’s 7th edition catalog to look up compatibility issues with components.

 After calming down, I had to realize that perhaps this was an error in management rather than with the employee.
-I had previously posted the shut down procedures but I went back over them to reiterate how I wanted things done and I started doing nightly check-ins with my closing crew to make sure nothing was amiss.
+I had previously posted the shutdown procedures but I went back over them to reiterate how I wanted things done and I started doing nightly check-ins with my closing crew to make sure nothing was amiss.
 This is one of the reasons why you should have amazing customer service.

 Let’s be honest for a second, things go wrong as they are supposed to.
-There is no matter of business or walk of life, things go wrong.
+There is no matter of business or walk of life where things don’t go wrong.
 It is important to be able to deal with the monotony of the same thing day in and day out but it is as equally as important to handle the bad situations with a cool head.

-This year I had a reservation for a group that wanted to come in at 9pm and keep bikes out until 10:30pm.
-That is pretty late considering we close at 8pm.
-I had opened that day at 7am and I was going to stay later to cover for a girl who had called in sick (which just happens sometimes).
+This year I had a reservation for a group that wanted to come in at 9 pm and keep bikes out until 10:30 pm.
+That is pretty late considering we close at 8 pm.
+I had opened that day at 7 am and I was going to stay later to cover for a girl who had called in sick (which just happens sometimes).
 Controlling your customer service is very important, keep that in mind!

-In this case everything worked out alright but just imagine if they had not called and would have just shown up after we were supposed to be closed.
+In this case, everything worked out alright but just imagine if they had not called and would have just shown up after we were supposed to be closed.
 They would have had to cancel their event and we would have lost their business not to mention put them in a really tough spot with their clients.
 I really try not to add stress to other people’s lives and sometimes I have to admit that I have made mistakes.
 They also paid through their credit card, which was a good thing.
 Having a business structure that is able to cope with mistakes and blunders should be your number one priority.

-Other times life requires us to step outside the boundaries of our job and be human.
-I have had to lay aside all the rules and regulations to help people and co workers and in turn they have helped me.
+In other times, life requires us to step outside the boundaries of our job and be human.
+I have had to lay aside all the rules and regulations to help people and co-workers and in turn, they have helped me.
 We have used 4 person surreys to shuttle older folks back to their cars.
 We have given out water on particularly hot days because the area our shop is in does not have many water fountains and it also has a fair amount of vagrants.

 Patrons have crashed our bikes and we have had to go pick them up.
 One girl broke her ankle last year after a manufacturer defect caused the fork of her bike to sheer in two.
-We had to first, get her taken to the hospital and then put her touch with the manufacturer of some of our specialty bikes to get her bills taken care of.
+We had to first, get her taken to the hospital and then put her in touch with the manufacturer of some of our specialty bikes to get her bills taken care of.
 We were lucky that we used our credit card for all the expenses.

 Why I Quit

-So I haven’t actually quit yet.
-Kind of deceiving I know, but I don’t imagine the reasoning will have changed much once I actually do.
+So I haven’t actually quit yet, which is kind of deceiving I know, but I don’t imagine the reasoning will have changed much once I actually do.
 I like my job.
 I’m not some disgruntled employee who isn’t happy with the pay or benefits or lack of resources from the front office.
-I enjoy being outside and talking bikes and working with bikes and people who like bikes.
+I enjoy being outside and talking about bikes and working with bikes and people who like bikes.
 That is what I truly love and this job allows me to do all of that.
 This job also allows me to use my credit card freely which is a lifesaver!

 I think when I quit it will be because I am ready for something new, something more challenging.
 I am hoping that the same company I work for will work with me so that I can simultaneously run the rental shop and start a bike share to benefit the kids and employees under the care of the nonprofit I work for.

-It is important for me to be able to give back and I can’t think of a better way than helping to provide bikes to kids to who don’t have them or are constantly breaking them from riding too hard.
+It is important for me to be able to give back and I can’t think of a better way than helping to provide bikes to kids who don’t have them or are constantly breaking them from riding too hard.
 I was that age once too.
 A good business structure that also gives back to the community is going to be great!